TomPace101/nanopore_diffusion/notes.md

 So, subclass pathlib.Path, create read-only attributes that return the strings you want.
 That way, you just need to use the correct attribute in all places.

+Everything in folderstructure should become a Path (or the subclass).
+If it's going to be the subclass, then folderstructure would have to import common.
+Which means it needs to locate the source directory first.

+The only tough spot left seems to be knowing if the final element is a file or just a folder.
+Options:
+  - just assume anything with an extension is a file, otherwise a folder
+  - use boolean to keep track, with classmethods or init args to specify.
+Default to file.

+Path instances are immutable.
+This could cause some difficulties.
+Also, I tried a basic test case and it failed to successfully instantiate.

+Note that pathlib is not available under Python 2 without installing `pathlib2` (available through anaconda).

+_TODO_ should common be split up into more than one module, possibly inside a package called `common`?

 _TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?